 Your law firm’s web design is the face of your online presence which plays a huge role in your firm’s reputation in general.
 Your website should instantly appeal to potential clients and inform them of your law firm’s specialties.
 However, just because a website looks good doesn’t mean that the website is designed properly.

-Poorly designed law firm websites can also equal lost sales/visitors and can end up costing you more than it did to design and build the initial website.
+Poorly designed law firm websites can also equal lost website traffic and can end up costing you more than it did to design and build the initial website.

 Improve your law firm’s appearance on the web by avoiding these top web design mistakes!

-- Not Performing Market Research: Just because you know who you your target audience is, doesn’t mean you understand how to get them to use your legal services.
-Because your website is your potential clients’ first interaction with your law firm, it’s critical that your website appeal to them.
-Don’t design your website to your firms liking.
+Even if you know who your target audience is, it might not mean you understand how to get them to use your legal services.
+Because your website is your potential client’s first interaction with your law firm, it’s critical that your website appeals to them.
+Don’t design your website to your firm’s liking.
 Design the website to your target audiences’ liking.

-- Not Updating Content: Content is the easiest way to tell potential clients about your experience and services.
-But if your content is out of date or uses fancy legal terms, then you might risk losing that visitors business.
-Continually updating content and using layman’s legal terms will show clients that you are still open for business and are current in the legal field.
+Content is the easiest way to tell potential clients about your experience and services.
+But if your content is out of date, badly laid out, or uses fancy legal terms, then you might risk losing that visitor’s business.

-- Not Having a Clear Call to Action: What’s the point of knowing your target audience, designing your website to attract their business and continually updating your content if you don’t tell your visitors what to do?
+What’s the point of knowing your target audience, designing your website to attract their business, and continually updating your content if you don’t tell your visitors what to do?
 Your website should tell your visitors how to schedule a legal consultation, or how to get in touch with you to further discuss their case.

 Be sure to have a clear section on every page of your website where you give them the information they need to contact you or take the next step.